How We Talk About The Pandemic Still Matters

 Advertisement

-Some things he and public health officials are concerned about: The latest variant, BA.2, has been on the rise in Europe and Asia, with COVID-19 hospitalizations up 20% in Britain, which tends to have similar COVID patterns to the U.S. And the combination of BA.2 being more transmissible and society opening up with fewer people wearing masks due to the new CDC guidance could spell trouble.
-Meanwhile, children under 5 years old still aren’t vaccinated — and, over all, 45% of the U.S. isn’t fully vaccinated.
+Some things he and public health officials are concerned about: The latest variant, BA.2, has been on the rise in Europe and Asia, with COVID-19 hospitalizations up 20% in Britain.
+And the combination of BA.2 being more transmissible and society opening up with fewer people wearing masks could spell trouble.

 “Some places are removing risk-mitigation strategies based on data and numbers, but that’s not true in all cases,” Dr. Jain says.
 “There are a lot of states that have just decided the pandemic is over and have made decisions based on opinions and not science.”
 She adds that she doesn’t believe it’s been effectively communicated to the public that where indoor mask requirements have been removed, they can just as easily need to come back when numbers indicate they should.
 She hopes that, if and when that happens, everyone is willing to jump back into the fight against COVID, so to speak, and follow the guidance — even if we feel “done.”